zikai1/HGMMEllFit/README.md

-# Robust Ellipse Fitting Using Hierarchical Gaussian Mixture Models
+# Robust Ellipse Fitting Using Hierarchical Gaussian Mixture Models (TIP)
 ## 1. Motivation
 Traditional methods mainly rely on the least-squares principle for ellipse fitting, however, as the Gauss-Markov theorem pointed, they are sensitive or susceptible to outliers.
 To solve this problem, we propose a novel method for robust ellipse fitting using hierarchical Gaussian mixture models.
 The method consists of two layers, where the first layer aims to locating ellipses through a distance-density-based region growing, and the second one further improves the fitting accuracy.
 Since we combine distance and density to decide correct ellipses, the method is quite robust against noise and outliers.
 Moreover, due to the hierarchical structure, our proposed method greatly narrows down the iterative scope of the kernel bandwidth, thereby accelerating the fitting process.